alphagov/forms/ADR/ADR033-offer-amazon-s3-form-submissions.md

 Users of GOV.UK Forms have asked for an alternative to email delivery of form submissions to allow integration with form processing systems.

-On 4th December 2023 we held a "Defining GOV.UK Forms API integration" technical discussion with representation from several other government organisations.
+Initially it was thought this might be acheived via POST to an http endpoint.

 ## Decision

-Allow organisations to choose to send form submissions to an [Amazon S3](https://aws.amazon.com/s3/) bucket they host.
+Allow organisations to choose to send form submissions to an [Amazon S3](https://aws.amazon.com/s3/) bucket they host, with a policy configured to allow GOV.UK Forms to write to it.
+They can then integrate with their form processing systems as required.

 ```mermaid
 ---